jbiatek/BSGRulebook/rulebook.md

 Since the "Sabotage" Treachery card interrupts a discard and damages Galactica, it interacts with moves between ships.
 The damage occurs during the discard, before the player's token has left its starting location (since, as stated above, the discard is fully resolved before moving).

-If the starting location is damaged, the character is instead sent to Sick Bay.
+If the starting location is damaged, the character is instead sent to Sick Bay since they haven't left yet.
 If the destination is damaged, the token moves to the destination normally.
 If the destination was on Pegasus, but the damaged destroyed Pegasus, the move is no longer legal so it is ended with the player remaining in their starting location.
 The moving player cannot change their destination after "Sabotage" is played.

 #### Moves versus Movement actions